chanovo/JCSS.DATA/README.md

 #### How to upload data set
 There are two ways to upload a dataset:
-1. First, copy the JCSS_database repo. to your github account by clicking the **Fork** button on the top right of the official JCSS_database repo.
-Then upload the data set (a single folder) to the JCSS_database copied to your account.
-After this is done, change to the **Pull request** module and click the green button **New pull request** to issue a pull request for us to review the changes and to merge your changes in the copied repo. into the original JCSS_database repo.
+1. First, copy the JCSS_Database repo. to your github account by clicking the **Fork** button on the top right of the official JCSS_Database repo.
+Then upload the data set (a single folder) to the JCSS_Database copied to your account.
+After this is done, change to the **Pull request** module and click the green button **New pull request** to issue a pull request for us to review the changes and to merge your changes in the copied repo. into the original JCSS_Database repo.
-2. In the official JCSS_database repo., change to the **Issues** module and click the green button **New issue** to create an issue, which will notify us.
+2. In the official JCSS_Database repo., change to the **Issues** module and click the green button **New issue** to create an issue, which will notify us.
 We will then add your data set (a single folder) to the repo.

 ## Download data set
 There are multiple ways of downloading data sets from the database：